hhaccessibility/hhaccessibility.github.io/importers/ableroad.com/readme_easy_importer.md

 python easy_importer.py

-## explain
+## Explanation

 it will retrieve category 2 - 22 and 10 pages for each category
 each page will take 5 second
-it will generate the flowing file
+it will generate the following file
 # export.csv - the csv format file it generates
 # importer.log - log info
 # tmp.html - the last file that cached in local directory